idavidar/Digital-Methods-final-project/README.md

 <img width="1257" alt="Skærmbillede 2022-12-18 kl  14 20 26" src="https://user-images.githubusercontent.com/115983285/208300656-78315994-0af4-4baf-ace7-aeb8265f35fb.png">

 ### Hypotheses
-- H1: pro-life different from pro-choice
-- H2: LGBTQ and minorities like pro-choice, whereas Christian religious groups like pro-life (bc Catholics are vocal, whereas other denominations probably have followers with a range of opinions and do not want to alienate them
+We had multiple preliminary expectations of the outcomes of our analysis.

+First, we expected the pro-choice and pro-life groups to use different terms and hashtags to frame the abortion debate, with the exception of neutral terms like ‘_Roe v.
+Wade_’ and ‘Supreme Court.’
+This is because pro-choice groups support abortion rights, with few or no limits, and are therefore likely not to discuss abortion in a negative way, whereas pro-life groups oppose abortion right, with few or no exceptions, and are therefore likely to paint abortion in a negative light.
+* _H1_ (pro-choice/pro-life)_: the pro-choice and pro-life groups use different terms and hashtags to frame the abortion debate, with the exception of neutral terms like ‘Roe v.
+Wade’ and ‘Supreme Court.’_

+Second, we expected LGBTQ2S+ groups and minority groups to use similar terms in their tweets as the pro-choice groups use, whereas the Christian religious groups to use words common in both the pro-choice and the pro-life groups.
+Regarding LGBTQ2S+ groups, many are likely to [fear that the removal of the constitutional right to abortion may lead to a rollback of the rights of LGBTQ2S+ people, including that of same-sex marriage](https://www.pbs.org/newshour/politics/after-supreme-court-abortion-decision-some-fear-rollback-of-lgbtq-and-other-rights), although it should be noted that there are [some LGBTQ2S+ people that clearly are anti-abortion](https://www.nbcnews.com/nbc-out/out-news/anti-abortion-lgbtq-groups-roes-reversal-human-rights-victory-rcna35716).
+Regarding minority groups, they are likely to fear that the removal of the constitutional right to abortion [disproportionately affects minorities, as these groups are more likely than others to be those receiving abortions](https://www.pbs.org/newshour/nation/black-and-hispanic-people-have-the-most-to-lose-if-roe-is-overturned).
+In contrast, there are both Christian religious groups that [support and others that oppose abortion rights](https://www.pewresearch.org/fact-tank/2016/06/21/where-major-religious-groups-stand-on-abortion/).
+* _H2_ (affinities)_: LGBTQ2S+ and minority groups use similar terms in their tweets as the pro-choice groups use, whereas the Christian religious group uses words common in both the pro-choice and the pro-life groups._

+Furthermore, given that the non-abortion-focused groups (LGBTQS2+, minority and Christian religious) have a different main focus, we expect them to mix their own-issue-specific terms and hashtags with those used by pro-choice and pro-life groups.
-- H3: the non-abortion-focused groups will mix theme-specific words with their tweets on abotion
+* _H3_ (themes)_: the non-abortion-focused groups (LGBTQS2+, minority and Christian religious) will include their own-issue-specific terms and hashtags in their tweets on abortion._

-- H4: temporal: 'abortion issue' is not the main, direct focus area of these organizations, so they are likely to seldom tweet about abortion unless there are big events that attract attention to this issue, such as the overturning of _Roe v.
-Wade_.
-So we  expect them to tweet about this issue on this day, but not very much afterwards).
+Finally, we expect the non-abortion-focused groups to mostly tweet about abortion on the day of the leaked Supreme Court opinion draft and on the day of the Dobbs decision that overturned Roe, but very little otherwise.
+This is because the 'abortion issue' is not the main, direct focus area of the organizations that are not in the pro-choice and pro-life groups, so they are likely to seldom tweet about abortion unless there are big events that attract attention to this issue.
+* _H4_ (temporal)_: non-abortion-focused groups mostly tweet about abortion on the day of the leaked Supreme Court opinion draft and on the day of the_ Dobbs _decision that overturned_ Roe, _but very little otherwise._

 ## Data Collection